UniversalDependencies/UD_Greek-Lesbian/README.md

 # Summary

-A Universal Dependencies (UD) treebank for the dialect of Lesbos, a low-resource living Northern variety of Modern Greek.
-The treebank currently contains 270 sentences with manual annotations following the Universal Dependencies framework, representing the first UD treebank for a Northern Modern Greek dialect.
+A Universal Dependencies treebank of 270 manually annotated sentences for the Northern Modern Greek dialect of the island of Lesbos.

 ## Introduction